ignabelitzky/fun-faces/README.md

-# fun-faces
+# FunFaces
-A simple application that put some filters in a webcam video feed.
+A simple application that put some masks in a webcam video feed.